1993 Canadian federal election: Reform

 Reform had a major breakthrough, gaining a substantial portion of the Tories' previous support in the West.
 The party won all but four seats in Alberta and dominated British Columbia as well.
 Reform also finished second in the popular vote in Saskatchewan, where they won four seats, and picked up one seat in Manitoba.

 While Reform was expected to win over PC support, it also won around a quarter of voters who had voted for the NDP in the previous election.
 They did this by raising the problem of Western alienation and rallying against the Charlottetown Accord, two issues that the NDP made unpopular stands on.
 In one stroke, Reform had replaced the Progressive Conservatives as the major right-wing party in Canada (despite being virtually nonexistent east of Manitoba) and supplanted the NDP as the voice of Western discontent.

 Reform had built up a large base of support in rural central Ontario, which had been the backbone of past provincial Tory governments.
 This area is very socially conservative—in some cases, almost as socially conservative as rural Western Canada.
 However, this support did not translate into actual seats; massive vote splitting with the PCs allowed the Liberals to sneak up the middle and take all but one seat in the area.
 Reform did manage to take Simcoe Centre—their only victory east of Manitoba, ever—but even this win came by a wafer-thin 123-vote margin over the Liberals.
 They were also shut out of Atlantic Canada and did not run candidates in Quebec.
 It is not likely they would have won any seats in Quebec in any case due to Manning's inability to speak fluent French, its uncompromising federalism, and opposition to official bilingualism.
-Nonetheless, the election was a tremendous success for a party that had only won 2.1 percent of the national vote in the previous election.
+Nonetheless, the election was a tremendous success for a party that had only won 2.1 per cent of the national vote in the previous election.

 Reform's heavy concentration of Western support netted it 52 seats.
 However, the Bloc's concentration of support in Quebec was slightly larger, leaving Reform three seats short of making Manning Leader of the Opposition.
 Though the Bloc was the Official Opposition, the Liberals reckoned Reform as their main opposition on all other issues that were not specific to Quebec.
 Also, in 1995 when Bloc leader Lucien Bouchard's position as Opposition Leader granted him a meeting with visiting U.S. President Bill Clinton, Manning was also given a meeting with Clinton in order to defuse Bouchard's separatist leverage.